 Please read through these pages carefully for information on requirements and procedures.
 Grants will usually be awarded by the end of April in the year after our grant program ends.
-The usual deadline for normal processing is midnight PT on December 15.
+The deadline for normal processing is midnight Pacific Time on December 15.

 For scholarships and flight training grant information please see our Scholarships Page.